John-Mark01/BibleTrivia/README.md

 ## Security

-This app uses environment variables for sensitive configuration.
-Never commit API keys or secrets to version control.
+⚠️ **Important:** Never commit your configuration files with real API keys to version control.
+The `.gitignore` is configured to prevent this, but always double-check before committing.

+For production apps, consider using:
+- Xcode build configurations
+- Environment-specific config files
+- Server-side configuration management